FlandereKua/Node-Based-Adventure/Node Graph/Tracking.md

 ## Mechanics & Effects
 - **Effect Details:**
-    - **Identify**: Recognize tracks and signs of Tier 1 creatures and people
+    - **Identify**: Recognize tracks and signs of Tier 1 creatures and people.
-    - **Track**: Understand their movement patterns, numbers, and how recently they passed
+    - **Track**: Understand their movement patterns, numbers, and how recently they passed.

 ---